panlm/blog-private-api-gateway-dataflow/TC-private-apigw-dataflow-en.md

 Third-party security devices are adopted widely in enterprise customers, and the centralized Ingress ELB Sandwich architecture is adopted commonly as well (see [blog](https://aws.amazon.com/blogs/networking-and-content-delivery/design-your-firewall-deployment-for-internet-ingress-traffic-flows/)).
 In this typical architecture, we deep dive the data flow when using Amazon API Gateway to replace the third-party API gateway products.

 Let's first take a look at the data flow when using a third-party API gateway product in this architecture (green numbers in the image below):
-- 1: External Application Load Balancer (External ALB), based on the principle of minimum exposure, exposes the APIs that required to be access by external from internet;
-- 2: Third-party security equipment, all traffic will go through it for traffic filtering and protection within the enterprise;
+- 1: All requests will be filtered and protected by the internal third-party layer 7 security device through the external application load balancing (External ALB);
-- 3: The filtered traffic will be forwarded to a third-party API gateway product, and then complete authentication and authorization, then requests will be keep forwarding;
+- 2: The filtered traffic will be forwarded to a third-party API gateway product, and then complete authentication and authorization, then requests will be keep forwarding;
-- 4: Request access to Internal Application Load Balancer (Internal ALB) and access to application finally;
+- 3: Request access to Internal Application Load Balancer (Internal ALB) and access to application finally;

 Architectural notes:
 - Using an independent Ingress VPC can achieve architectural scalability better.
 Multiple App VPCs can exist at the same time, and be independent each other, they could be attached to TGW to achieve north-south traffic control;